ivine369/Github-Search/README.md

 ## Description of the app

-Its an application that enable one search other peoples repositories
+Its an application that enable one search other peoples repositories.

 ## Installation/Set-up installation
  *Open Terminal